Biggest, Best List of Children’s Christmas Books

 Santa Bruce by Ryan T. Higgins

-If you like your Christmas books to be funny and clever, and especially if you’re a fan of Mother Bruce, you won’t want to miss this new picture book.
+Funny and clever.
 Bruce is a grumpy bear who wishes he could just stay in bed all winter long and skip Christmas.
 But his animal family wants fun, festivities, and family time.
 To make matters worse, the other forest animals are sure that Bruce is actually Santa Claus.
 But he’s NOT.
 This assumption grows and grows making life worse for Bruce and funnier for us, the readers.
 Finally, Bruce gives in and becomes “Santa Bruce.”
 And everyone (except Bruce) is very happy!

 How to Catch Santa by Jean Reagan, illustrated by Lee Wildish